The SME your team never had.

 The kluris CLI.
 You run these yourself — install, create a brain,

-One slash command — /kluris — followed by whatever you want to say.
+A named slash command per brain — /kluris-<name> — followed by whatever you want to say.

 Run it while your agent is open on a project so it can read the code.